-I am an artist based in Chichester, West Sussex, on the South coast of England.
+I am an artist based in Chichester, West Sussex and Affpuddle, Dorset, on the South coast of England.
 I like to work in a variety of media, often using materials that I find on my daily walks around the coast.
-These materials might be wood (usually painted but distressed by the action of the waves); metal (either wire for weaving or rusty pieces for dyeing); plastics; paper; fabric; fishing line; or other interesting items that just catch my eye.
-I always carry a couple of bags with me – one for “goodies” and the other for the rubbish that I inevitably find along the way … but more about that later.
+These materials might be wood (usually painted but distressed by the action of the waves); metal (perhaps wire for weaving or rusty pieces for dyeing); plastics; paper; fabric; fishing line; or other interesting items that just catch my eye.

 I came to Art in a circuitous route: I grew up in rural Staffordshire but the family moved South immediately after my ‘O’ levels.
 After careers in banking, insurance and estate agency, and after the birth of our daughter, I decided on a change of direction and enrolled for a two year C & G course in Interior Design.
 At the end of the course, having gained a Distinction, and having passed my Cert Ed, I started teaching Interior Design initially in Further Education and then privately.

 Later, various courses in art, textiles and printing led me to enrol for a two year stint at the beautiful West Dean College taking a Foundation Diploma in Art and Design.
-I am so lucky to live close to this very special place and still attend regularly.
-Inspirational tutors there include Cas Holmes, Susie Hunt, Matthew Harris, Pauline Burbidge, Jo Budd, Jilly Morris and Susan Hufton.
-I am a member of the Embroiderers’ Guild despite the fact I still feel that I cannot sew – rather I am someone who loves the texture and layering that can be achieved with fabric and the fact that stitch can enhance work in a way that is hard to achieve with works on paper.
+Inspirational tutors there include Frances Hatch, Cas Holmes, Susie Hunt, Matthew Harris, Pauline Burbidge, Jo Budd, Jilly Morris and Susan Hufton.

 “You see, but you do not observe.” ― Arthur Conan Doyle, A Scandal in Bohemia